Advanced statistical methods for eye movement analysis and modeling: a gentle introduction: Introduction

 Clearly, the program of following the data lies at the heart of scientific methodology.
 When trying to understand a complex process in nature, the empirical evidence is essential.
 Hypotheses must be compared with the actual data, but the empirical evidence itself may have limitations; that is, it may not be sufficiently large or accurate either to confirm or rule out hypotheses, models, explanations, or assumptions, even when the most sophisticated analytical tools are used.

 For eye movement patterns, this issue may be in some cases particularly delicate.
 Such patterns are, in some sense, a summary of all the motor and perceptual activities in which the observer has been involved during data collection.
-As sketched in Figure \ref{Fig:levels}, from a functional standpoint, there are several interacting action / perception loops that drive eye movements.
-These factors act on different levels of representation and processing: salience, for instance, is a typical bottom-up process, while plans are typical top-down processes
+As sketched in Fig. \ref{Fig:levels}, from a functional standpoint, there are several interacting action / perception loops that drive eye movements.
+These factors act on different levels of representation and processing: salience, for instance, is a typical bottom-up process, while plans are typical top-down processes \cite{schutz2011eye}.

-In principle, all such activities should be taken into account when analyzing and modeling actual eye movements in visual attention behavior.
+In principle, all such activities should be taken into account when analysing and modelling actual eye movements in visual attention behaviour.
 Clearly, this is a mind-blowing endeavour.

-This raises the question of what is a computational model and how it can support more advanced data analysis of experimental data.
+This raises the question of what is a computational model and how it can support more advanced analyses of experimental data.
 In this Chapter we discuss a minimal phenomenological model.

 At the most general level, the aim of a computational model of visual attention is to answer the question \emph{Where to Look Next?} by providing: \begin{enumerate} \item at the \emph{computational theory level} (in the sense of Marr, \cite{Marr}; defining the input/output computation at time $t$), an account of the mapping from visual data of a complex natural scene, say $\mathcal{D}$ (raw image data, or more usefully, features), to a sequence of gaze locations $\mathbf{x}_{F}(1), \mathbf{x}_{F}(2),\cdots$, under a given task $\mathbf{T}$, namely